trimstray/mkchain/README.md

 ### Output comments

-When generating the chain of certificates, `sslmerge` displays comments with information about certificates, including any errors.
+When generating the chain of certificates, `mkchain` displays comments with information about certificates, including any errors.

 Here is a list of all possibilities:

 #### not found identity (end-user, server) certificate

 The message is displayed in the absence of a server certificate that is the beginning of the chain.
-This is a unique case because in this situation the `sslmerge` ends its operation displaying only this information.
+This is a unique case because in this situation the `mkchain` ends its operation displaying only this information.
 The server certificate is the only certificate required to correctly create a chain.
 Without this certificate, the correct chain will not be created.

 #### found correct identity (end-user, server) certificate